trevorbayless/cli-chess/README.md

 ## Playing Online
 In order to play online using your Lichess account you will need to create an API token for cli-chess to authenticate with.
 Follow the steps below to create the token and register it with cli-chess.
-Generally, this steps will only need to be run once as cli-chess will remember the API token.
+Generally, these steps will only need to be run once as cli-chess will remember the API token.

 1. Open your browser and login to your Lichess account